zengbing15/lumos_doc/docs/introduction/about.md

 title: About This Guide
 sidebar_label: Home
 ---
-The intention of this documentation is to give you an understanding of Lumos and how Lumos is applied when developing applications on CKB. <!--This documentation guide offers the informational content to help you get started developing CKB DApps on the Lumos framework.-->
+This documentation intends to give you an understanding of Lumos and how Lumos is applied when developing applications on CKB. <!--This documentation guide offers the informational content to help you get started developing CKB DApps on the Lumos framework.-->

 For starters, it is recommended to read through the following sections linearly: